-Net cash provided by financing activities was \$56.8 million for the year ended December 31, 2022 compared to \$65.1 million during the year ended December 31, 2021.
-The net cash provided by financing activities during 2022 was primarily the result of the receipt of \$56.2 million in net proceeds from the issuance of common stock from our at-the-market offerings program.
-The net cash provided by financing activities during 2021 was primarily the result of the receipt of \$64.7 million in net proceeds from the issuance of common stock form our at-the-market offerings program.
+Net cash provided by financing activities was \$86.1 million for the year ended December 31, 2023 compared to \$56.8 million during the year ended December 31, 2022.
+The net cash provided by financing activities during the year ended December 31, 2023 was primarily the result of the receipt of \$86.6 million in net proceeds from the issuance of common stock from our at-the-market offerings program and \$0.2 million in proceeds from our employee stock purchase plan, partially offset by a \$0.5 million payment for tax withholding obligations related to share-based compensation.
+The net cash provided by financing activities during the year ended December 31, 2022 was primarily the result of the receipt of \$56.2 million in proceeds from the issuance of common stock from our at-the-market offerings program, \$0.9 million in proceeds from exercise of stock options and \$0.2 million in proceeds from employee stock purchase plan, partially offset by \$0.5 million payment for tax withholding obligations related to share-based compensation.